grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 	- Are there logs you recommend never dropping?
 	- Can you turn off Adaptive Logs if you need to?
 - What's next?
+	- Adaptive Telemetry
 		- Adaptive Metrics is also out
 		- Adaptive Traces?
 Adaptive Profiles?
 	- How do you think AL should work with distributed tracing?
 	- How could AI/ML be used to improve AL?
 - Outro